docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-sieve.md

 - Global-before -> User specific -> Global-after

 Global filters are applied to EVERY incoming mail for EVERY email address.
-To specify a global Sieve filter provide a `config/before.dovecot.sieve` or a `config/after.dovecot.sieve` file with your filter rules.
+To specify a global Sieve filter provide a `docker-data/dms/config/before.dovecot.sieve` or a `docker-data/dms/config/after.dovecot.sieve` file with your filter rules.
 If any filter in this filtering chain discards an incoming mail, the delivery process will stop as well and the mail will not reach any following filters(e.g. global-before stops an incoming spam mail: The mail will get discarded and a user-specific filter won't get applied.)

 To specify a user-defined Sieve filter place a `.dovecot.sieve` file into a virtual user's mail folder e.g. `/var/mail/example.com/user1/.dovecot.sieve`.
 If this file exists dovecot will apply the filtering rules.

-It's even possible to install a user provided Sieve filter at startup during users setup: simply include a Sieve file in the `config` path for each user login that need a filter.
-The file name provided should be in the form `<user_login>.dovecot.sieve`, so for example for `user1@example.com` you should provide a Sieve file named `config/user1@example.com.dovecot.sieve`.
+It's even possible to install a user provided Sieve filter at startup during users setup: simply include a Sieve file in the `docker-data/dms/config/` path for each user login that needs a filter.
+The file name provided should be in the form `<user_login>.dovecot.sieve`, so for example for `user1@example.com` you should provide a Sieve file named `docker-data/dms/config/user1@example.com.dovecot.sieve`.

 An example of a sieve filter that moves mails to a folder `INBOX/spam` depending on the sender address: